 The recommended dietary allowances for protein, defined as Population Reference Intake (PRI), differ significantly throughout pregnancy and breastfeeding.
 Depending on the stage of pregnancy you’re in, protein intake should be increased by:

 Protein powders come in a number of different forms, depending on the protein source (whey, casein, plant-based, etc.) and whether or not they are a complete source of protein.
 Your doctor may recommend one of these varieties over another, even if it’s different from what you’re used to taking.

-Speaking with your doctor will help you decide whether or not protein powder is right for you during your pregnancy.
+Speaking with your doctor or a registered dietitian can help you decide whether or not protein powder is right for you during your pregnancy.
 While the best source of protein comes from a balanced diet, powders can be an amazing way to ensure that both you and your baby are getting the nutrients you need for a safe and healthy pregnancy.